 After a break of fifty years the major part of the arboretum was re-catalogued in the 1970s with the kind help of Alan Mitchell who found many rare specimens.
 In 2018 the arboretum was visited by Owen Johnson of the Tree Register of the British Isles, who measured many of the most notable specimens and found that 11 of our trees were British champions, and no less than 33 are Gloucestershire Champions.
 They include the tallest fastigiate hornbeam, Carpinus betulus ‘Fastigiata’ at 24 m, a black oak, Quercus velutina (28 m), both in the Ring Meadow, Western Red Cedar, and the beautiful Thuja plicata ‘Semperaurescens’ (23 m) by the lake steps.

-A list of trees in the arboretum is available for purchase.
+A new video on the arboretum is available HERE.

 Gets better every year- don’t miss the wonderful trees.Visitor 2015